karelkryda/ArduinoWebsocketMQTTClient/README.md

 ## How to setup

-This library contains everything needed to establish a connection to the MQTT borker using a web socket.
+This library contains everything needed to establish a connection to the MQTT broker using a web socket.
 All you need to do is the following:
  - Download the code from this repository
  - Copy the modified WebSocketStreamClient library from the corresponding folder to the `Your PC/Documents/Arduino/libraries` folder
  - Copy the modified ArduinoHttpClient library from the corresponding folder to the `Your PC/Documents/Arduino/libraries` folder